juandaosp/studious-testing-quality/README.md

 * This project uses EditorConfig to standardized text editor configuration.
 Visit https://editorconfig.org for details.
 * This project uses ESLint to detect suspicious code in javascript files.
 Visit https://eslint.org for details.

+## Testing

+This project uses Jest for testing.
+Visit https://jestjs.io for details.

 ### Debugging

 This project uses https://www.npmjs.com/package/debug for development logging.
 To start `nodemon` and enable logging: